 “Sensitive” personal information

-When we collect specific sensitive data we will notify you of how we will use it, including who it may be shared with.
+When we collect specific sensitive data we will notify you of how we will use it, and we will tell you who it may be shared with.

 Job applicants and our current and former colleagues

 Once a person has taken up employment with Bromford, we will compile a file relating to their employment.
 The information contained in this will be kept secure and will only be used for purposes directly relevant to that person’s employment.
-Once their employment with Bromford has ended, we will retain the file in accordance with the requirements of our retention schedule and then delete it.
+Once their employment with Bromford has ended, we will retain the file in for 7 years as per our retention schedule and then delete it.